kilianknoll/DWDForecast/README.rst

 * PPPP
 * FF

+It uses pvlib to leverage the parameters above in conjunction with a configurable solar system and present hourly forecast the next 10 days.
+Forecast data contains:

+* ACSim: Simulated AC of solar system
+* DCSim: Simulated DC of solar system
+* CellTempSim: Temperature of solar cells [°C]
+* Rad1Energy: Simplified calculation of solar system´s power generation

-It has been tested with Python version 3.5, 3.6, 3.7 and 3.8.
+It has been tested with Python version 3.6.2, 3.7.3

 Tested with
 ~~~~~~~~~~~~~~~~